Current Projects

 The goal of this collaboration is to build on findings from an intervention pilot in Detroit, Michigan, to move forward a larger intervention trial called ‘Cornerstone’ -- which is conceptualized as a multi-component psychosocial intervention providing ‘coordinated community care.
 Cornerstone Coordinated Community Care (CCCC) builds on evidence-based approaches to provide an integrated ‘transition’ intervention for youth with documented need transitioning from the children’s to adult mental health service systems.

-Our team is currently studying the implementation process of Cornerstone in an outpatient mental health clinic in New York.
-If you are interested, please read our recent publication in Trials.
+Our team recently completed an evaluation of the implementation process of Cornerstone in an outpatient mental health clinic in New York.
+If you are interested, please read our study protocol paper in Trials and our outcomes paper in Administration and Policy in Mental Health and Mental Health Services Research.

 Funding Sources: National Institute of Mental Health, National Council for Behavioral Health, Inc., Bristol Myers Squibb